ErpNetDocs/winclient/introduction/navigators/coloring/coloring-by-row.md

 ![Selecting color](pictures/select-color.png)

-5. With that, the program will color all payments overdue more then 30 days in red.
+5. With that, the program will color all the rows with payments, overdue for more than 30 days, in red:

 ![Colored lines](pictures/colored-rows.png)